Malta is located in the heart of Mediterranean Sea, strategically located between the European Mainland and North Africa.

 Malta has a civil law legal system with strong Anglo-Saxon influence, particularly in its administrative, financial and tax legislation.
 Accounting standards are also founded on the British system.

 Malta has an administrative system and very efficient regulatory bodies.
 The Malta Financial Services Authority (MFSA) is responsible for regulating financial services, and its main duties are:

-Malta’s Company Register, which is integrated within the MFSA, is very well organised, making it possible for companies to be formed in a maximum of two days, as long as all the necessary paperwork is presented.
+Malta’s Company Register, which is integrated within the MFSA, is very well organised, making it possible to incorporate a company in a maximum of two days, as long as all the necessary paperwork is presented.